freenas/freenas-docs/userguide/snippets/console_menu.rst

 prompts for IP addresses for both :guilabel:`(This Node)` and :guilabel:`(Node B)`.

-The wizard also prompts to mark an interface as critical for failover.
+The wizard also prompts marking an interface as critical for failover.
-This allows logging in to the web interface available at the configured virtual IP address after a failover happens.
+This allows logging in to the |web-ui| available at the virtual IP address after a failover.
 #endif truenas

 :guilabel:`2) Configure Link Aggregation` is for creating or deleting